syncfusion-content/angular-api-docs/api/angular/ejTreeGrid.md

 {:#members:columns-headertemplateid}

-Specifies the header template value for the column header
+Specifies the header template value for the column header.

 #### Default Value